Cacciatore: The Hunter

-Cacciatore: The Hunter (Il cacciatore) is an Italian television series based on the autobiographical book Cacciatore di mafiosi by magistrate Alfonso Sabella.
+Cacciatore: The Hunter (Il cacciatore) is an Italian police procedural television series based on the autobiographical book Cacciatore di mafiosi by magistrate Alfonso Sabella.
 It originally aired on Rai 2 in March 2018.

 Background

-Alfonso Sabella was a longtime investigating magistrate in Palermo, for the anti-mafia task force led by Giancarlo Caselli.
+Alfonso Sabella was a longtime investigating magistrate for the anti-mafia task force in Palermo, which was led by Giancarlo Caselli.
 Having captured Leoluca Bagarella and Giovanni Brusca and visited the locations where these criminal mobsters had savagely tortured and killed their victims, Sabella interviewed major and minor informants, collecting a mass of stories detailing violence, wiretapping, and street ambushes.
-Investigating and capturing criminal fugitives, who had sometimes hid for many years in Sicilian territory, which was at the time beyond the control of the Italian government, was a task beset with great difficulties.
+Investigating and capturing criminal fugitives, who had sometimes hidden for many years in Sicilian territory—at the time partly beyond the control of the Italian government—was a task beset with great difficulties.

 Sabella's book recounts the crimes and eventual capture of Mafia bosses like Bagarella, Brusca, and Pasquale Cuntrera—infamous for directing the massacres of the summer of 1993 and the 1992 assassinations of dedicated anti-Mafia prosecutors Giovanni Falcone and Paolo Borsellino—as well as the capture of the mafiosi Toto Riina and Bernardo Provenzano.